Friends-Of-Noso/NosoData/README.md

 It contains classes that read from the current files, in the Legacy namespace.

-It contains classes that can absord one of those Legacy classes.
+It contains classes that can absorb one of those Legacy classes.
 These classes are also able to deal with `JSON` Input/Output.

 ## Todo

 1. Add the PoS and MNs rewards to the non Legacy classes and their `JSON` Input/Output.
 Make sure all tests pass green.
-2. Create the Legacy class for the wallet file and it's conter part with `JSON` Input/Output.
+2. Create the Legacy class for the wallet file and it's counter part with `JSON` Input/Output.
 Create and make sure all tests pass green.